pointfreeco/pointfreeco/Sources/Transcripts/BlogPosts/BlogPost0129.md

 }
 ```

-Note that this properties are technically unsafe since we are force casting.
+Note that these properties are technically unsafe since we are force casting.
 But we can be careful
 to only invoke the properties when the underlying wrapped value is of the type of registrar we
 expect.

 Then we need to implement the `access`, `willSet`, `didSet` and `withMutation` methods on
 `PerceptionRegistrar`, and do so in a way that can dynamically, at runtime, choose to invoke our
-back-ported tools or Apple's native tools.
+backported tools or Apple's native tools.

-For example, `access` can be implemented as a method constrained to work with the back-ported
+For example, `access` can be implemented as a method constrained to work with the backported
 `Perceptible` types rather than `Observable` types:

 ```swift